-If you are sexually active it is crucial that you look after your sexual health.
-This includes preventing sexually transmitted infections (STIs), avoiding unwanted pregnancies and keeping yourself safe and mentally well.
+If you are sexually active, it is very important that you look after your sexual health.
+This includes preventing sexually transmitted infections (STIs), avoiding unwanted pregnancies, and keeping yourself safe and mentally well!

-The Advice Place is a C:Card Dispenser, which means we can give you unlimited FREE condoms and other safer sex products if you pop in and sign up for a C:Card.
+The Advice Place is an NHS Lothian C:Card point, which means we can give you FREE condoms and other safer sex products once you've signed up for a c:card.
+You can find out more information about how to sign up here.

-We also offer free pregnancy tests.
+We also offer free pregnancy tests at our Potterrow office.
 We do not require any personal information and you will be provided with a test, no questions asked.
 If you have any questions or concerns, we are happy to speak to you in a private room.

-There are many different methods of contraception to choose from if you and/or your sexual partner want to protect yourselves from sexually transmitted infections and unwanted pregnancy.
+There are many different methods of contraception to choose from if you and your partner want to protect yourselves from sexually transmitted infections and/or unwanted pregnancy.

 The Family Planning Association has lots of comprehensive information on their website about different forms of contraception and the benefits and disadvantages of each.
 They even have a quiz geared towards both men and women to help them find the best method of contraception for them.

-Remember that The Advice Place is part of NHS Lothian’s C:Card scheme, which means that you can always get free condoms, dams, lube and other safer sex products here.
-Find out more about the C:Card scheme and how to access it.
+Also, remember that The Advice Place is part of NHS Lothian’s C:Card scheme, which means that you can always get free condoms, dams, lube and other safer sex products here for free!

 If you have had unprotected sex or you think that your method of contraception has not worked then there are a few different options of emergency contraception that you could consider.